 About HSHS

-The Society is a member of the Kenai Peninsula Historical Association, the Alaska Historical Society, the Alaska Association for Historic Preservation, and Museums Alaska.
+The Society is a member of the Kenai Peninsula Historical Association, the Alaska Historical Society, the Alaska Association for Historic Preservation, and Museums Alaska, as well as Hope's local Chamber.

 One need not be a Hope resident to be a member of the Hope and Sunrise Historical Society.
-Membership dues is only $10/year or $100/life.
-Dues and donations enable the organization to fund its projects.
+Membership dues is only $10/year.
+Dues and donations enable the organization to fund its annual projects.
 To join, mail a check to: HSHS, P. O. Box 88, Hope, Alaska 99605

 The Society created and operates the Museum largely by volunteer effort.
 Volunteers who make long-term commitments are essential, but one-time work party volunteers are always sought.
 We thank you in advance for offering to help us meet our mission.